 Where do I begin?

-If your loved one has passed away, please let us know as soon as possible by calling us at (831) 515-6661.
+If your loved one has passed away, please call us at (831) 515-6661 as soon as possible.
 A Benito & Azzaro Pacific Gardens Chapel advisor is available around the clock to assist you.

 What happens next?